brussels header est 2025 canva

 • International trade and the global economy

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
-We can tailor-make an itinerary to support your specific learning outcomes.
+We can tailor-make an itinerary to support your specific learning outcomes, get in touch today for expert advice.

 Morning Afternoon Evening

-1 Depart school for Calais Arrive Brussels and check in Visit Living Tomorrow Exhibition
+1 Depart school for Calais Arrive Brussels and check in Meal at accommodation

-2 Visit to Concept Chocolate Guided tour of National Bank of Belgium Meal in a local restaurant
+2 Visit to European Parliament Guided tour of National Bank of Belgium Meal at accommodation

-3 Day trip to visit Port of Antwerp and In Bev Brewery Meal in a local restaurant
+3 Day trip to visit Port of Antwerp and In Bev Brewery Meal at accommodation

-4 Visit to the EU Commission Visitors Centre.
-Depart by coach for Calais.
+4 Workshop at Concept Chocolate Depart by coach for Calais.
 Arrive School

 • 1